L4COUR/L4COUR_AU_Aesthetic-Programming/Mini_Ex1/README.md

 What might be the potential and possibility of coding practice?

 ### FFT_Drawing.js
+My code is concerned with the relation between 3D-Cones and the FFT-values coming from the music thats playing in the background.
+The ideer is to analyze the audio frequencies by utilizing the FFT.analyze().
+This element computes the amplitude values and produces an array of the corresponding frequencies/ pitches, from the lowest to the highest that humans are able to hear.
 ![alt text](https://github.com/Pacour/Aesthetic_Programming_2018/blob/master/Mini_Ex1/Screen-Shot-2018-02-09-at-17.30.32.gif)
 Click [Here](https://cdn.rawgit.com/Pacour/f1c66d53ae297a19a74337c99abedbf6/raw/cd56d103030dd12663779da096d922459a47663d/sketch.js) is the to run my FFT_Drawing.js program.